 The Drug Quality and Security Act (“Act”) became law on November 27, 2013.
 This legislation is designed to: (i) clarify the Food and Drug Administration’s (“FDA”) oversight responsibilities for both small- and large-volume compounding pharmacies; and (ii) require higher quality standards for these same facilities, in particular for large-volume compounding pharmacies.
 Among the Act’s requirements are an annual registration requirement for any outsourcing facility, a biannual reporting requirement of what drugs are compounded at the facility, and submission of adverse event reports.

 Food: Sugar Lawsuits Likely to Increase in 2014

 The FDA recently issued revised draft guidance on medical foods.
 The Orphan Drug Act (21 U.S.C.
 360ee(b)(3)) defines a medical food as “a food which is formulated to be consumed or administered enterally under the supervision of a physician and which is intended for the specific dietary management of a disease or condition for which distinctive nutritional requirements, based on recognized scientific principles, are established by medical evaluation.”
-The FDA’s draft guidance can be found here.

 The draft guidance has taken some people in the food industry by surprise because the FDA excluded foods aimed at controlling diabetes from being eligible for formulation and marketing as medical foods.
 With the inclusion of the word “formulated” in the definition, a food that naturally does not cause a spike in blood glucose would not constitute a medical food.
 The effect of this guidance is that companies targeting consumers who are trying to manage diabetes or pre-diabetes must use words like “low glycemic index” or “healthy blood glucose” rather than mentioning “diabetes.”